SophieDeBenedetto/blog/posts/advent-of-code-elixir-shine.md

 ```

 ## Elixir Encourages Efficient and Eloquent Code
-By using Elixir's pattern matching against our list of numbers, we were able to write efficient code that avoided the time complexity of nested iterations.
+By using Elixir's pattern matching against our list of numbers, we were able to write efficient code that avoided the time complexity of expensive nested iterations.

-By using that same pattern matching feature, paired with guard clauses and recursion, we were able to implement complex logic and control flow in a way that is eloquent.
+By using that same pattern matching feature, paired with guard clauses and recursion, we were able to implement complex logic and control flow in a way that is 🧼 clean 🧼 and 🗣 eloquent 🗣.
 The code speaks for itself by being readable and easy to reason about.
 No messy, nested `if` conditions to deal with.

 This Advent of Code challenge really shows off some of Elixir's simplest, but most powerful features.